bystam/bystam.github.io/_posts/2024-07-18-kotlin-extension-functions-bad.markdown

 It is not a particularly hot or contrarian take to say that when people say "clean" what they actually mean is "code I like".
 Most developers agree that it is of supreme importance that code is easy to read.
 Some people, of course, will make the case that code being "clean" **IS** what makes it readable.
 At the same time, the only way to actually prove that said "clean" code is actually easy to read would be to write the same program twice; once strictly with the pattern and once without, and then have several third parties try to interpret the code and somehow grade their ability to understand it.

+The proposed benefits of this split is that it makes sense to only look at a type as **what it contains**, and filter away everything about **what it does**.
+This is meant to be less distracting when you simply want to know what properties something has, and vice versa.

 Now, you might expect me to say that splitting up state and state transitions in separate files and motivating it by saying that it is "tidy", "clean" or "nice" is doing something without real, provable benefits.
 That's not enough however.
 I would go as far as saying that it is an emotional attachment to something that has glaringly obvious drawbacks.

-[//]: # <Du skriver ingenting om faktiska/upplevda pros av att ha state i en fil och transitions i en annan - lägg till nåt om att du hört folk säga att man inte blir distraherad av state transitions när man bara vill veta vad ett objekt "är">

 ### The drawbacks